-1. Embrace technology.
-Teenagers don’t talk on the phone anymore.
+Teenagers don’t like to talk on the phone anymore.
 They text.
 So, says Witkovsky, go out and buy a smartphone and learn how to use it.
-Ask your grandchildren to show you.
+Ask your grandchildren to show you how.
 The goal: “To text your grandchild a short, loving message each day.”

-2. Tune in.
-Again, technology can be your friend here, advises Witkovsky.
-“Check out the website of your grandchild’s school, where you’ll find information on events and even their classes.
-Read what your grandchildren are reading.
+Again, technology can really be your friend here, advises Witkovsky.
+“Check out the website of your grandchild’s school.
+There you can find information on events and even their classes.
+Read the things your grandchildren are reading.
 Ask your son or daughter to send you the activity calendar of your grandchild’s events.”
 Once you’re in the loop with your grandchild’s world, you’ll see communication become more more meaningful and authentic, says Witkovsky.

-3. Show up.
 Enter your grandchild’s world, whether it’s attending games or other school events or just a regular lunch date.
 “Have good times together,” says the author.
 That is the best way to connect with your grandchildren.